-Here, we consider the $Z$ boson decay into two leptons through the Yukawa terms involving $f_{ij}$ at one-loop level~\cite{Chiang:2017tai}.
-Since some components of $f_{ij}$ are expected to be large in order to obtain a sizeable $\Delta a_\mu$, the experimental bounds on $Z$ boson decays could be of concern at one loop level.
+Here, we consider the $Z$ boson decay into two leptons through the Yukawa terms involving $f_{2a}$ at one-loop level~\cite{Chiang:2017tai}.
+Since some components of $f_{2a}$ are expected to be large in order to obtain the sizable $\Delta a_\mu$, the experimental bounds on $Z$ boson decays could be of concern at one loop level.
+Note that $Z$ boson decays are modified only when second generation of leptons are involved due to $U(1)_{\mu -\tau}$ symmetry. {This is why we consider the flavor conserving processes of $Z$ boson only.}

 First of all, the relevant Lagrangian is given by~\footnote {We neglect one-loop contributions in the SM.}

 where $s(c)_W\equiv\sin(\cos)\theta_W\sim0.23$ stands for the sine (cosine) of the Weinberg angle.
 The decay rate of the SM at tree level is then given by

 Combining all the diagrams in Fig.~\ref{fig:zto2ell}, the ultraviolet divergence cancels out and only the finite part remains~\cite{Chiang:2017tai} and is given by,